Generic name: acetaminophen and hydrocodone [ a-SEET-a-MIN-oh-fen-and-hye-droe-KOE-done ]

 How should I take Zamicet?

 Follow all directions on your prescription label.
 Never take Zamicet in larger amounts, or for longer than prescribed.
 An overdose can damage your liver or cause death.
-Tell your doctor if the medicine seems to stop working as well in relieving your pain.
+Tell your doctor if you feel an increased urge to use more of this medicine.